Parikshith-Rai/CIE-Calculator/README.md

 ## ✨ Features

+### 📊 Core Calculator
-- **Two course types** — add Non-Integrated (theory-only) and Integrated (theory + lab) courses, each calculated with the correct NMIT formula.
+- **Three course types** — Non-Integrated (theory-only), Integrated (theory + lab), and Lab-Only courses, each calculated with the correct NMIT formula.
 - **Live CIE calculation** — enter LA-1, LA-2, MSE-1, MSE-2, and Lab marks and watch the CIE score (out of 50) update instantly, including live MSE scaling (×0.3) previews.
 - **SEE eligibility tracking** — each course is flagged as Eligible, Warning, or Not Eligible based on the 40% (20/50) CIE rule, with an at-a-glance summary across all courses.
-- **SEE target predictor** — for every course, see the minimum raw SEE marks (out of 100) needed to secure each letter grade (P through O), and a full breakdown in a pop-up dialog.
+- **SEE target predictor** — for every course, see the minimum raw SEE marks needed to secure each letter grade (P through O) in a pop-up dialog.
-- **SGPA Simulator** — pick a predicted SEE grade for each course from a dropdown and instantly see your projected SGPA on a 10-point scale, with a visual progress bar.
+- **SGPA Simulator** — pick a predicted SEE grade for each course and instantly see your projected SGPA on a 10-point scale, with a visual arc gauge and progress bar.
-- **Syllabus presets** — select your branch (AE, AIDS, AIML, CE, CSE, CSBS, EEE, ECE, VLSI, ISE, ME, RAI) and semester (1st–8th) from dropdowns and load the matching course list in one click, or use the quick demo from the empty state.
+- **Syllabus presets** — select your branch (AE, AIDS, AIML, CE, CSE, CSBS, EEE, ECE, VLSI, ISE, ME, RAI) and semester (1st–8th) and load the matching course list in one click.

+### 📈 Analytics & Visuals
+- **Subject Heatmap** — colour-coded grid showing every course's CIE % at a glance.
+Five tiers from red (ineligible) to bright green (strong), with hover tooltips showing full course details.
+- **Stress Meter** — a fun animated bar that fills up based on how many courses are at risk (ineligible courses count double).
+Five levels from 😎 Chill to 🔥 Code Red, with course breakdown pills.
+- **SGPA Leaderboard** — compare all saved semesters with a ranked list (🥇🥈🥉 medals), animated SVG timeline chart, trend pills (e.g. `▲ +0.42 from Sem 1`), and summary stats (best, average, latest trend).
+- **Performance Insights** — personalised feedback on your weakest subjects, ranked by credit-weighted impact on SGPA.
+- **Confetti animation** — fires automatically when all courses cross CIE eligibility, or when you hit an SGPA milestone (7.0 ✨, 8.0 🏅, 9.0 🌟).
+Pure canvas, no libraries.

+### 💾 Data Management
+- **Save & compare semesters** — save your current semester's results by name and compare SGPA, credits, and CIE across all saved semesters.
+- **Add past semesters** — manually enter SGPA and credits for semesters you completed before using the app.
+- **Undo / Redo** — full history stack for all course edits (Ctrl+Z / Ctrl+Shift+Z).
+- **Drag-and-drop reordering** — rearrange course cards in any order.
+- **Undo-delete toast** — accidentally deleted a course?
+A toast notification lets you recover it instantly.
-- **Persistent state** — all courses and the simulator selections are saved to `localStorage`, so your data survives a page refresh.
+- **Persistent state** — all courses, simulator selections, and theme preference are saved to `localStorage`.

+### 🛠️ Tools & Export
+- **PDF export** — export your full CIE/SGPA report as a clean HTML-rendered PDF (not a browser print dialog).
+- **Share result card** — download a PNG snapshot of your results card via html2canvas.
+- **Target Score Calculator** — per-course modal showing exactly what marks you need in remaining components to hit your target CIE.
+- **What-if nudge system** — component-specific prompts when a course's CIE is below the cushion threshold.
+- **Auto-save indicator** — subtle indicator shows when your data has been saved to localStorage.

+### 🎨 UI & Accessibility
-- **Light / dark theme toggle** — preference is remembered across sessions.
+- **Light / dark theme toggle** — preference remembered across sessions.
-- **PDF export** — export your CIE/SGPA report via the browser's native print-to-PDF dialog.
+- **Compact mode** — toggle a denser layout to see more courses at once.
+- **Font size controls** — A− / A / A+ buttons to adjust text size.
+- **Custom error pages** — styled 404, 403, 500, 503, and offline pages matching the app theme, with context-specific suggested actions.
+- **AI CIE Assistant chatbot** — rule-based chat panel (no API key needed) that answers questions about CIE formulas, eligibility rules, SGPA calculation, and app usage.
+Includes quick-tap suggestion chips.
+- **Responsive, glassmorphism-styled UI** — works on desktop and mobile.
 - **Built-in guidelines modal** — a reference panel explaining the official NMIT CIE split-up, eligibility criteria, and the full letter-grade table.
-- **Responsive, glassmorphism-styled UI** — works on desktop and mobile.

 ---